What is a Secured Credit Card? The Pros and Cons

 1. You want a credit card that boasts a strong rewards profile.
 Secured credit cards are focused on establishing and rebuilding credit, and often do not offer reward programs.
 If you prioritize earning points, travel miles, or cashback, you may instead want to look into an unsecured credit card.

 2. You are ready for a high credit limit.
 Since your initial deposit determines your credit limit on a secured credit card, you may need to set aside a large sum of money equal to the credit limit you desire.
-OneUnited Bank’s UNITY Visa® Secured Credit Card deposit limit maxes out at $10,000.
+The security deposit limit for OneUnited Bank’s UNITY Visa® – a secured credit card – is $10,000.
 If you are seeking a higher limit, you should know that all credit card companies – either secured or unsecured – will evaluate your ability to pay when reviewing your application.
+In addition, the annual fee will reduce your available credit when you initially receive your secured credit card and whenever the annual fee is charged.

 3. You want to make large purchases that you can pay off over time.
 A secured credit card is not an unsecured loan.
 You are essentially using your own money as collateral and cannot use your security deposit to pay off your balance.
 If you’re looking for a card that will allow you to make big purchases, without a security deposit and pay back the loan over time, a secured credit card may not be the right option for you.